pat-nel87/pat-nel87.github.io/content/blog/blog-post-1.md

 Want your site to look like a 1999 Geocities page?
 Well… you could do that, but let’s not.

 #### The Hugo Theme Hunt: A Developer's Paradox 🔄
 Picking a theme should be simple, right?
 Wrong.
-This is the ultimate developer dilemma—spend actual time writing blog posts, or endlessly tweak the theme until it’s perfect?
+This is the ultimate developer dilemma..
+Spend actual time writing blog posts, or endlessly tweak the theme until it’s perfect?
 (Spoiler: It’s never perfect.)

 I started off browsing the official [Hugo theme gallery](https://themes.gohugo.io/).